 Slow Cooker Black Eyed Peas

 A black eyed pea is a legume that is white with a black spot in the middle.
 Sometimes, they are also called a black eyed bean or a got pea.

-You will find these at the grocery store in the bean section.
-They come in a can and dried in a bag.
+• Black Eye Peas – you will find these at the grocery store in the bean section.
+They come in a can and dried black-eyed peas in a bag.
+For this recipe you will want purchase the dried peas in a bag.

+Slow Cooker Black Eyed Peas